Bed Bugs Pest Control

 Despite the fact that they became resistant to DDT within several years, we were still able to control them with the use of other chlorinated hydrocarbons like lindane.
 An organo phosphate insecticide known as malathion was also used.

-By the mid ‘50s they were not a major pest in the household, now only an occasional pest.
-Generally, they would be found in the settings that were socially depressed or in areas with other rather unusual circumstances.
-Every so often a problem may arise in a prison, shelter, cabin or youth hostel, nearly never in hotels or homes.
+By the mid ‘50s, they were not a major pest in the household, now only an occasional pest.
+Generally, they would be found in settings that were socially depressed or in areas with other rather unusual circumstances.
+Every so often a problem may arise in a prison, shelter, cabin, or youth hostel, but nearly never in hotels or homes.

 What has caused the bed bug resurgence seen today?